schollz/broadcast-server/README.md

 The image will be available at `localhost:9222/test.png`.

-### streaming
+### Streaming audio

-You can POST a stream to the server.
+You can POST an audio stream to the server for any number of clients to consume it.
 For example, you can `curl` a local music stream and then POST it:

 ```
 curl http://<someurl>/radio.mp3 | curl -k -H "Transfer-Encoding: chunked" -X POST -T -  'localhost:9222/test.mp3?stream=true'